betsee/cellnition/README.rst

 **Cellnition** is an open-source simulator to create and analyze Network Finite State Machines (NFSMs) from gene regulatory network (GRN) models.

+Here GRNs are treated as analogue computers, where Cellnition's NFSMs are maps of the sequential logic inherent in the GRN as a dissipative dynamic system.
+NFSMs capture the inherent "programming" of GRNs, providing clear identification of which interventions can induce transitions between stable states (e.g. from "diseased" to "healthy"), path-dependencies representing stable changes occuring after a transient intervention is applied, and inducible cycles of behavior taking the system through a complex multi-phase process (e.g. wound healing).

+As an extension and improvement upon attractor landscape analysis, NFSMs reveal the analogue computing operations inherent in GRNs, allowing for identification of associated intelligent behaviors.
+NFSMs have a range of applications, including the identification of strategies to renormalize cancer (see `Tutorial 2`_).

+Read more about Cellnition's NFSM in our pre-print publication:
+`Harnessing the Analogue Computing Power of Regulatory Networks with the Regulatory Network Machine <preprint_>`__.

 Cellnition is `portably implemented <cellnition codebase_>`__ in Python_, `continuously stress-tested <cellnition tests_>`__ via `GitHub Actions`_ **×**
 tox_ **×** pytest_  **×** Codecov_, and `permissively distributed <cellnition